timhugh/bujo.nvim/README.md

 # bujo.nvim

-A simple implementation of a bullet journal accessible from any neovim session!
+A markdown bullet journal accessible from any neovim session!

 Featuring: